 BMELs and Osteoarthritis

 There is increasing evidence that bone marrow edema lesions (BMLs) play an important role in the development of knee OA.
 In established OA, BMLs are associated with knee pain and progression (on x-ray or MRI) of knee OA and cartilage loss.
-The potential for PPS to improve outcomes for patients with OA and BMLs is supported by real world experience, with 30 patients treated through the Special Access Scheme over the past 12 months.
+The potential for PPS to improve outcomes for patients with OA and BMLs is supported by real world evidence.

 Paradigm is now conducting a phase 2b clinical trial (randomised, placebo-controlled) to investigate PPS in subjects with BMLs and OA.
 Please see the trial details on the ANZCTR website here.